Shot at a safer life

 Of all the health tools used in Bihar, the one everyone seems aware of is the ‘sui’ – Hindi for needle or injection.
 People’s opinions about immunisation may vary from fear and apprehension to acceptance and its identification as the most potent form of prevention.
 Medical officers attest that ranks from the former have been shifting to the latter over the years.
 Part of the credit goes to the thousands of ASHAs (Accredited Social Health Activists) and Anganwadi workers who have spread awareness about the need.

 You would expect this growing awareness to ensure a successful immunisation drive, much of which entails needle shots.
 But there’s more to it than what’s seen at first.

-Now here is Bihar’s reality.
-The rate of immunisation in Bihar is relatively high.
-Eight in 10 children have received the Polio and BCG for tuberculosis vaccines.
-But the rate drops off to about five in ten when one sees the data for Measles, Diphtheria, Influenza and Tetanus.
+Now here is Bihar’s reality: The rate of immunisation in Bihar is relatively high.
+Eight in 10 children have received the Polio and BCG vaccines.
+But the rate drops-off to about five in ten when one sees the data for Measles, Diphtheria, Influenza and Tetanus.

 Unfortunately, the grim reality is that less than half the children in Bihar get all thirteen prescribed shots.
 The advantage gained by the acceptance and awareness of the ‘sui’ does not always translate to full immunisation.